UltraMessaging/um_perf/README.md

 Now let's modify the situation.
 Let's add a little bit of work in the subscriber's receiver callback.
-In the "ump_perf_sub" program, this is simply an empty "for" loop that spins a requested number of times (see the
+In the "um_perf_sub" program, this is simply an empty "for" loop that spins a requested number of times (see the
 ["-s spin_cnt"](#spin-count) command-line option).
 If the receiver spins only three times for each received message,